Vikram-singh02/cpp-programming/README.md

 This project uses GitHub Actions for continuous integration and deployment:
 - ✅ Automatic building and testing on every push
 - ✅ Automated test suite with comprehensive coverage
-- ✅ Binary artifact generation
+- ✅ Binary artifact generation for every build
-- ✅ Automatic releases on main branch updates
+- ✅ Manual release creation with custom versioning

+### Creating Releases
+To create a new release:
+1. Go to the "Actions" tab in GitHub
+2. Select "Manual Release" workflow
+3. Click "Run workflow"
+4. Enter version number and release notes
+5. The system will build, test, and create the release automatically

 See [CI/CD Documentation](.github/README.md) for more details.